fengypants’s review published on Letterboxd:

 The rest of the faces are almost as familiar: Garson, Slick, Campbell, Dorsey, Plati, and Palmer — representing the 70s and the 90s, as well as a good chunk of the years that lay ahead.

 But by this point, there is no Eno.
 No Gabrels.
 No end-of-millennium, three-album cycle of art rock being performed at the Salzburg Festival, as promised.
-Instead, Bowie in the year 2000 is an upbeat greatest hits set.
+Instead, Bowie in the year 2000 is an upbeat greatest hits set, back at Worthy Farm.
 I watch and wonder what might’ve been.

 But I mostly just see the beginning of the end.
 The weirdo Bowie of the 90s, the Bowie I felt closest to, has already been left behind.
 And the more distinguished (and musically ponderous) Bowie of the 2000s, the Bowie I felt furthest from, is being ushered in.